PhazeSpaceProductions/concept/Blurb.md

 # Course Architecture

 * Three sessions x 2 hours
-* Session 1 - introduction, concepts, setup environment, git, basic web "hello world" skeleton for your use, mobile device development, testing
+* Session 1 - introduction, concepts, setup environment, basic web "hello world" skeleton for your use, mobile device development, testing
  * TODO: look into splitting the first stuff this over the sessions, so students can achieve something tangible the first week
 * Session 2 - Using google forms; Creating a business calculator app; Recording data (introduction to firebase);
 * Session 3 - Using D3 for fancy user interfaces ; Using leaflet for maps
- * Go through all the other possibilities not covered
+ * Go through all the other possibilities not covered; git, version control

 # Prerequisites